ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Type:
 : Integer

-This property specifies how long to wait before aborting a Connection during establishment, or before deciding that a Connection has failed after establishment.
+This property specifies how long to wait before deciding that a Connection has failed after establishment.
 It is given in seconds.

 ### Connection group transmission scheduler {#conn-scheduler}